Question: May I direct part or all of my refund to apply as a contribution for the prior year to my individual retirement account (IRA) on Form 8888?

 The IRS is not responsible for the timeliness or contribution amounts related to an IRA direct deposit.

-- An error on your return or an offset of your refund could change the amount of refund available for deposit (for more information, see FAQ Are there conditions that could change the amount of my direct deposits?).
+- An error on your return or an offset of your refund could change the amount of refund available for deposit (for more information, see Are there conditions that could change the amount of my direct deposits?).

 Category: IRS Procedures